Writing worthless checks is one of the most common theft-related offenses in Florida.

 Although these notations aren’t necessarily indicative of a crime, those accused have one thing going against them:

 A person who makes, draws, utters or delivers a bad check or other payment order that is later refused by the bank for insufficient funds will automatically have to contend with a prima facie assumption that he or she knew the funds were insufficient or they had an intent to defraud.
-This creates a rebuttable presumption defendant was aware he or she didn’t have enough money to cover the requested payment.
+This creates a rebuttable presumption the defendant was aware he or she didn’t have enough money to cover the requested payment.

 In other words, once it’s an established fact that a bad check was written, the burden of proof shifts from the prosecutor to the defendant.
-Rather than making it the prosecutor’s job to prove defendant was aware of the lack of funds, it’s up to defendant to prove he or she didn’t know and that it was an honest mistake.
+Rather than making it the prosecutor’s job to prove the defendant was aware of the lack of funds, it’s up to the defendant to prove he or she didn’t know and that it was an honest mistake.

 There is an exception.
 That is when the accused:

 - Pays the holder of instrument (entity that was to be paid)

 - The total amount due plus applicable service fees

 - Within 15 days of receiving notice of the bad, worthless or bounced check.

 It should be noted that while this window of time is granted in some circumstances to allow correction by those who made an honest error, payment alone isn’t necessarily a defense to this charge.
 In fact, the law is very clear that payment of the dishonored check, bill of exchange, draft or debit card is NOT A DEFENSE, nor is it grounds for dismissal of the charge.